jpw37/tsunamibayes/README.md

 ### How do I get set up? ###

-* Summary of set up
+* Installation of the repository can be done via a local python module
 * Configuration
 * Dependencies
 * Database configuration